-The Office of the State Auditor or a public accounting firm will review, on the subsequent year's audit engagement, the finding in this report to insure that corrective action has been taken.
+The Office of the State Auditor or a public accounting firm will review, on the subsequent year's audit engagement, the finding in this report to ensure that corrective action has been taken.

-The West Point Consolidated School District's response to the finding included in this report was not audited and, accordingly, I express no opinion on the finding.
+The West Point Consolidated School District's response to the finding included in this report was not audited and, accordingly, I express no opinion on it.

 This report is intended solely for the information and use of the school board and management, entities with accreditation overview, federal awarding agencies, the Office of the State Auditor and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.
-However, this report is a matter of public record and its distribution is not limited.